cjvanlissa/fair_theory/abstract.md

-Innovations in open science and meta-science have focused on rigorous *theory testing*, yet methods for the specification, sharing, and iterative improvement of theories remain underdeveloped.
+Innovations in open science and meta-science have focused on rigorous *theory testing*, yet methods for specifying, sharing, and iteratively improving theories remain underdeveloped.
-We introduce *FAIR theory* to address this issue, applying the FAIR principles to theory specification.
+To address these limitations, we introduce *FAIR theory*:
+A standard for specifying theories as Findable, Accessible, Interoperable, and Reusable information artifacts.
-FAIR theories are Findable in well-established open science archives (e.g., Zenodo), Accessible in practical terms (e.g., human- and machine-readable file formats) and in terms of their ability to be understood, Interoperable for specific purposes, e.g., to guide selection of control variables in analyses, and Reusable such that they can be iteratively improved, while their provenance is tracked through version control with Git.
+FAIR theories are Findable in well-established archives, Accessible in practical terms (open file formats) and in terms of their ability to be understood, Interoperable for specific purposes, e.g., to guide control variable selection, and
-# machine- and human-readable information artefacts (e.g., propositions in plain text, mathematical formulae, computer code).
-# We make extensive use of well-established open science infrastructure (Git for version control, Zenodo for archival and search indexing) to implement FAIR theories as well-specified, evolving artifacts that invite iterative improvement through collaborative effort.
+Reusable such that they can be iteratively improved.
-This paper adapts the FAIR priciples for theory, reflects on the FAIRness of contemporary practices in psychological theory, introduces a workflow for FAIRifying theory, and discusses the affordances of FAIR theory, for example
+This paper adapts the FAIR priciples for theory, reflects on the FAIRness of contemporary theoretical practices in psychology, introduces a workflow for FAIRifying theory, and explores FAIR theories’ potential impact in terms of reducing research waste, enabling meta-research on the structure and development of theories, and incorporating theory into reproducible research workflows – from hypothesis generation to simulation studies.

-—to bolster the robustness and interconnectedness of scientific knowledge.
-By representing theories as
+We make use of well-established open science infrastructure, including Git for version control, GitHub for collaboration, and Zenodo for archival and search indexing.
+By applying the principles and infrastructure that have already revolutionized sharing of data and publications to theory, we establish a sustainable, transparent, and collaborative approach to theory development.
+FAIR theory equips scholars with a standard for systematically specifying and refining theories, bridging a critical gap in open research practices and supporting the renewed interest in theory development in psychology and beyond.

-and tracking their evolution through version control and semantic versioning, FAIR theory provides a structured, cumulative framework for theory development.
+FAIR theory provides a structured, cumulative framework for theory development, increasing efficiency and potentially accelerating the pace of cumulative knowledge acquisition.
-We propose that each theory is assigned a universally unique identifier and enriched with detailed metadata, ensuring it is Findable, Accessible, Interoperable, and Reusable.
-This digital infrastructure addresses a critical gap in scholarly practice by introducing the collaborative tools and standards for theory specification that have already revolutionized methodology, data sharing, and publishing.

-Ultimately, FAIR theory aims to increase the efficiency with which scientific ideas are communicated, evaluated, and iteratively refined, thereby accelerating cumulative knowledge acquisition.